 Admission to a One-Year Master's Programme: admission criteria

-Admission to a One-Year Master's programme is based on the evaluation of the candidate's academic background, combined with his professional experience.
-The motivation, the coherence of the professional project and the professional recommendations will be taken into account for admission decision.
+Admission to a One-Year Master's programme is based on the evaluation of the candidate's academic background, combined with his/her professional experience.
+The motivation, the coherence of the professional project and the professional references will also be factored for admission decision.

-The academic and professional background and the results obtained are essential factors in the selection process.
+The academic and professional background as well as the results obtained are essential factors in the selection process.

-Please note that meeting the minimum grade point average does not guarantee an offer of admission.
+Please note that meeting the minimum grade average does not guarantee an offer of admission.
 Consider that the other elements in the application are also taken into account.
-It is also possible to offer admission to an applicant who has a slightly lower average but whose application includes non academic assets which might compensate.
+On a very exceptional basis, it is also possible to offer admission to an applicant who has a slightly lower average but whose application includes non academic assets which might compensate.